michaelDadurian/explicit_memory_allocator/README.md

-A dynamic memory allocator to replace the standard malloc, realloc and free functions.
+A dynamic memory allocator written in C to replace the standard malloc, realloc and free functions.

-In this implementation, it is assumed that each memory will be 64-bits in size (1 quad word in x86-64).
-The address of each block must be divisible by 16 to properly align each block to be capable of storing the largest data type in an x86-64 architecture, a long double.
+In this implementation, it is assumed that each memory row will be 64-bits in size (1 quad word in x86-64).
+The address of each block must be divisible by 16 to properly align each block to be capable of storing the largest data type in an x86-64 architecture, a long double (16 bytes).

 Memory block headers & footers: